derekeder/derekeder.com/_posts/blog/2023-05-07-electrifying-our-old-oak-park-home-heat-pumps.md

 As you can see, we were able to get a $2,000 federal tax credit.
 For low-income households (under 80% of Area Median Income), the [Inflation Reduction Act (IRA) provides up-front electrification rebates](https://www.rewiringamerica.org/app/ira-calculator/information/heat-pump-air-conditioner-heater) covering all heat pump costs up to $8,000.
 For moderate-income households (between 80% and 150% of Area Median Income), the electrification rebates cover 50% of heat pump costs up to $8,000.

-Another thing to note is our gas furnace was at the end of its life and we were due for a new one anyway.
-If we had replaced it with another gas furnace, it would have cost us between $10,000–$12,000.
+Another thing to note is our gas furnace and air conditioning were at the end of their lives and we were due for a new system anyway.
+If we had replaced it with another gas furnace and AC combo, it would have cost us between $14,000–$16,000.

 Additionally, our gas bill has been greatly reduced (we plan to shut it off completely once we electrify the rest of our appliances) and thanks to improved efficiency and our [solar panels](https://derekeder.com/blog/electrifying-our-old-oak-park-home-going-solar), the cost of running our system is also greatly reduced.
 We’ll need at least a year to determine what the annual cost savings is, and I plan to update this blog post when that happens.